changesets/changesets/.changeset/nice-eels-study.md

 "@changesets/cli": patch
 ---

-update a dependency correctly when it's declared multiple times with different range
+Fixed an issue with the same package specified as a different dependency type with different range types not being updated correctly for all of them.